-(5) For an event for which WhenIf metering is not practicable due to circumstances, such as low flow rate or low pressure venting and flaring, the operator may estimate the volume of vented or flared natural gas using a methodology that can be independently verified.
+If metering is not practicable due to circumstances such as low flow rate or low pressure (5)venting and flaring, the operator may estimate the volume of vented or flared natural gas using a methodology that can be independently verified.

-(6) For a well that does not require measuring equipment, the operator shall estimate the volume of vented and flared natural gas based on the result of an annual GOR test for that well reported on form C-116 to allow the division to independently verify the volume, rate, and heating value of the flared natural gas.
+For a well that does not require measuring equipment, the operator shall estimate the (6) volume of vented and flared natural gas based on the result of an annual GOR test for that well reported on form C-116 to allow the division to independently verify the volume, rate, and heating value of the flared natural gas.

-(7) The operator shall install additional measuring equipment whenever the division determines that the existing measuring equipment or GOR test is not sufficient to measure the volume of vented and flared natural gas.
+(7)The operator shall install additional measuring equipment whenever the division determines that the existing measuring equipment or GOR test is not sufficient to measure the volume of vented and flared natural gas.

-G. Reporting of vented or flared natural gas.
+Reporting of vented or flared natural gas.

-Venting or flaring caused by anemergency, a-or-malfunction, or of long duration.
+Venting or flaring caused by an emergency, a malfunction, or of long duration.

-(a) The operator shall notify the division of venting or flaring that exceeds 50 MCF in volume and either results from an emergency or malfunction, or lasts eight hours or more cumulatively within any 24-hour period from a single event by filing a form C-129 with the division as follows:
+The operator shall notify the division of venting or flaring that exceeds 50 MCF (a) in volume and either results from an emergency or malfunction, or lasts eight hours or more cumulatively within any 24-hour period from a single event by filing a form C-129 with the division as follows:

-(i) for venting or flaring that equals or exceeds 50 MCF but less than 500 MCF from a single event, notify the appropriate division district office in writing by filing a form C-129 no later than 15 days following discovery or commencement of venting or flaring;
+for venting or flaring that equals or exceeds 50 MCF but less than 500 (i) MCF from a single event, notify the appropriate division district office in writing by filing a form C-129 no later than 15 days following discovery or commencement of venting or flaring;

-(ii) for venting or flaring that equals or exceeds 500 MCF or otherwise qualifies as a major release as defined in 19.15.29.7 NMAC from a single event, notify the appropriate division district office verbally or by e-mail as soon as possible and no later than 24 hours following discovery or commencement of venting or flaring and provide the information required in form C-129.
+for venting or flaring that equals or exceeds 500 MCF or otherwise (ii) qualifies as a major release as defined in 19.15.29.7 NMAC from a single event, notify the appropriate division district office verbally or by e-mail as soon as possible and no later than 24 hours following discovery or commencement of venting or flaring and provide the information required in form C-129.
 No later than 15 days following the discovery or commencement of venting or flaring, the operator shall file a form C-129 that verifies, updates, or corrects the verbal or e-mail notification; and

-(iii) no later than 15 days following the termination of venting or flaring, notify the appropriate division district office by filing a form C-129.
+(iii) no later than 15 days following the termination of venting or flaring, notify the division by filing a form C-129.

-(b) The operator shall provide and certify the accuracy of the following information in the form C-129:
+The operator shall provide and certify the accuracy of the following information (b) in the form C-129: